Choose your adventure.

 If you don’t know what you want to study, don’t worry—more than a third of our incoming students haven’t declared a major.
 That means you have time to explore, from the arts and sciences to entrepreneurial pursuits and the ever-expanding digital world.

-Discover your Pioneer spirit and blaze a trail all your own.
+Create a personalized DU viewbook and explore how our academic offerings allow you to blaze a trail all your own.
 If you’re ready, we’re here to join you on the path.

 Daniel Felix Ritchie School of Engineering and Computer Science

 Home to our new $80 million STEM program, the Ritchie School also offers degree courses in rising fields like Game Development and Applied Computing.